 When addressing vein problems, most people talk about varicose veins — what they are, how they affect the body, and how you can prevent or treat them.
 Few people, however, speak of spider veins.
 The truth is that spider veins are just as common as varicose veins, if not more so.
-Here’s a quick rundown of some of the questions doctors are often asked about spider veins as discussed by Laser Vein Centers.
+Here’s a quick rundown of some of the questions doctors are often asked about spider veins.

 What are spider veins?

 Spider veins get their name because they look like red, blue, purple, or black spider webs spreading across your skin.
 Unlike varicose veins, you don’t just get them on the lower portion of your body.
 They can appear anywhere from your feet to your face.
 They have dilated blood vessels that are small and closer to the skin than varicose veins.
 They are usually thought to be caused by pressure on the veins.

 Fortunately, spider veins are not a serious medical issue.
 Some people may feel a slight burning, itching, or pain around the skin where they are located, but in general, they don’t have any symptoms at all.
 If you have them in your legs, you may experience some swelling or feelings of heaviness.

 Anyone can get spider veins.
 If your parents and grandparents had them, you are more likely to get them.
 Pregnant women, as well as people who are overweight or obese, may develop them.
 If you stand or sit for extended periods of time, you may also be at risk.
 It can be a concern for medical professionals, office workers, trucker drivers, hairdressers, people who work in retail, and anyone else who is always sitting at a desk or on their feet.
 Women are more likely to develop them than men, and people over the age of 55 are more likely to have them, though they can appear as early as in your 20s.

 There is no sure way to prevent spider veins, especially if they run in your family.
 Improving your circulation and removing added pressure on your lower body may help.
 You can do this by: